tantantheman/kitchen-fun/README.md

 ## Mesh Network and Setup
 As a four person team, we used four ESP32 devices to create four distinct sensors.
 They are placed in four places within the general kitchen space on the second floor of AK Watson Hall, designed for individual visualization/sonification that pertains to the usage of the space.
-They are: above the door, on the refridgerator, on the microwave, and inside a cabinet.
+They are: above the door, on the refrigerator, on the microwave, and inside a cabinet.
 I was responsible for creating the Ultrasonic Door Sensor.

 - Cabinet Sensor
 By using a modified button, we are able to detect when a specific cabinet in the kitchen is open, and when it is closed.

 - Fridge Sensor
-By transforming the handle of the refridgerator into a giant capacitive touch surface by covering it with aluminum foil and wiring it to an ESP32, we can know when the handle is being touched or released.
+By transforming the handle of the refrigerator into a giant capacitive touch surface by covering it with aluminum foil and wiring it to an ESP32, we can know when the handle is being touched or released.

 - Piezoelectric Sensor
 By attaching a piezoelectric sensor to the door release button of the microwave, we are able to know when the microwave is being used.